 Representation of the existing natural gas grid in Austria

-As described, the existing gas grid and its pipelines takes a key role in the optimal decision of the model.
+As described, the existing gas grid and its pipeline takes a key role in the optimal decision of the model.
 Figure 2 shows the current gas grid, which serves as the starting grid of the present study.
-For the reader who is not very familiar with Austria and its current gas supply, additional information can be found in Appendix B. The existing natural gas grid is represented in the model by 738 pipeline sections (lines) and 657 supply and demand points (nodes).
-In addition, entry and exit points connecting the Austrian gas grid with the neighboring gas grids, the Austrian gas storage capacities and the domestic fossil natural gas generation, are taken into account.
+For the reader who is not very familiar with Austria and its current gas supply, additional information can be found in Appendix B. Entry and exit points connecting the Austrian gas grid with the neighboring gas grids, the Austrian gas storage capacities and the domestic fossil natural gas generation are taken into account, in addition to the existing natural gas grid being represented in the model by 738 pipeline sections (lines) and 657 supply and demand points (nodes).

-476 In total, the existing natural gas grid, serving as the starting gas grid, consits of transmission, high-pressure and mid-pressure pipelines that have in total a length of around 6700 km.
+[476] In total, the existing natural gas grid, serving as the starting gas grid, consists of transmission, high-pressure, and mid-pressure pipelines that have in total a length of around 6700 km.
 Below is a brief description of how the authors of the study determined the existing Austrian gas grid in their model as a third party.
 The fact is that data about gas grids, especially at the distribution grid level, is scarcely accessible to the public.
 However, data is available for the transmission grid level and for gas storage, for example, published by ENTSO-G [58].
-At the distribution grid levels, data was partly provided in the form of shapefiles (which is a digital vector storage format for storing geographic location and associated attribute information, such as transport capacities in the context here) upon request (see 64]).
+At the distribution grid levels, data was partly provided in the form of shapefiles (which is a digital vector storage format for storing geographic location and associated attribute information, such as transport capacities in the context here) upon request (see [64]).
 Where data on the distribution grid was not available, the location of the high-pressure and mid-pressure pipelines is determined manually (i.e., by comparison with publicly available maps and illustrations from the Austrian energy regulator [69]) and transport capacities are estimated.
 This includes the age structure of gas pipelines, for which some information is available on the Internet.
 The latter can be found, for example, on the websites of the distribution grid operators.
-The resulting Austrian gas grid, consisting of gas pipelines at the transmission, high-pressure and mid-pressure grid levels, is then overlaid on the map of Austria at the level of municipalities.
-Those of the municipalities, there are 2095 Austrian municipalities in total according to the NUTS nomenclature, with natural gas demand and crossing the resulting gas grid are a node in the gas grid graph.
+The resulting Austrian gas grid, consisting of gas pipelines at the transmission, high-pressure, and mid-pressure grid levels, is then overlaid on the map of Austria at the level of municipalities.
+There are 2095 Austrian municipalities in total according to the NUTS nomenclature.
+So those municipalities with natural gas demand and crossing the resulting gas grid are a node in the gas grid graph.
 As mentioned, there are 657 of such nodes building the existing Austrian gas grid in the model.
 The connection between two of these nodes are one of the 738 pipeline sections in the model.
-If a municipality with natural gas demand does not have an intersection with a gas pipeline of the existing grid (e.g. because only a low-pressure pipeline connects is available, which is not considered in the existing gas grid), the demand (and/or generation) is assigned to the nearest node with the shortest distance.
+If a municipality with natural gas demand does not have an intersection with a gas pipeline of the existing grid (e.g., because only a low-pressure pipeline connects is available, which is not considered in the existing gas grid), the demand (and/or generation) is assigned to the nearest node with the shortest distance.

 Scenarios